bbaaii/DreamDiffusion/README.md

 ## Download data and checkpoints

-We also provide dataset [imagenet](https://drive.google.com/file/d/1y7I9bG1zKYqBM94odcox_eQjnP9HGo9-/view?usp=drive_link) [eeg](https://github.com/perceivelab/eeg_visual_classification) and checkpoints to run the finetuing and decoding directly.
+We also checkpoints to run the finetuing and decoding directly.